(with some answers)

 All photos published on Unsplash are licensed under Creative Commons Zero which means you can copy, modify, distribute and use the photos for free, including commercial purposes, without asking permission from or providing attribution to the photographer or Unsplash.

 You got some things wrong in some places in certain posts&pages.
 Why?

 Before I answer your question, it would be kind and helpful if you could let me know what I got wrong, and how I can fix it.
 But only if you can be specific.
 Please include references if possible.
 Thanks!

 To answer your question: I was tired, I misread something, I didn’t do my homework properly.
 I didn’t (at the time of writing, and likely still don’t) have a linguistics degree and twenty years of experience teaching rhetoric and writing.
-Possibly I got distracted by my imaginary pet piggy, possibly I got distracted by my less imaginary husband, possibly Life got in the way.
+Possibly I got distracted, possibly Life got in the way.

 You might have a followup question for me, such as: if you’re so sloppy and so uneducated on the topic, what do you have to offer on QQ?

 My answer: My time to investigate the topic, my enthusiasm to investigate the topic, my meagre store of curiosity-directed imagination&intelligence, served up in blog-form, on a screen-platter, for You, dear Reader, for You to spin into something useful or spurn on a whim.
 A shrug.